 - List of Directors

 - States that the company is up to date with its filing requirements.

 A business is in good standing if it has filed all the necessary paperwork required by Companies House (such as annual accounts and confirmation statements), made all necessary payments and has a director and shareholder appointment in place.
 It means being in good terms with someone or a business; in this case, Companies House.

 This helps when you open a bank account or try to obtain finance.
 By keeping your company in good standing you protect the directors from any personal liability for actions of the company.

-By purchasing a Certificate of Good Standing.
-The certificate will show that your business is in good standing in according with Companies House.
+You can show your company is in good standing by purchasing a Certificate of Good Standing.
+The certificate will show that your business is in good standing in accordance with Companies House.

 We can send your Certificate of Good Standing to an individual, bank or business.
 Simply give us your instructions via email in response to your purchase confirmation and we will send the documents to that address and also confirm that your request has been carried out.

 Get your documents certified by the Foreign Commonwealth & development Office (FCDO) and dispatched to you by special delivery.

 Supplementary Incorporation Documents